project-illium/illium-documentation/docs/node/running-a-node.md

                                     lite wallets
       --dropwsindex                 Delete the wallet server index from the database
+      --addrindex                   Enable the address index
+      --dropaddrindex               Delete the address index from the database
       --maxbanscore=                The maximum ban score a peer is allowed to have before getting banned (default: 100)
       --banduration=                The duration for which banned peers are